-In 2020, 45% of the total District $\rm CO_2$ emissions came from using energy in domestic properties, mostly from heating homes and using electricity, and a further 35% from road transport.
+In 2021, 54% of the total District CO2 emissions came from transport, mostly from road transport, and a further 27% from using energy in domestic properties, mostly from heating homes and using electricity.\ \\

-Emissions from the public sector account for only 3% of the District's CO_2 emissions and a further 16% are from businesses within the District.
+Emissions from the public sector account for only 4% of the District's CO2 emissions and a further 9% are from businesses within the District.

-We need to work together to reduce CO2 emissions from activities within the District and to combat climate change.
+We need to work together to reduce $CO_2$ emissions from activities within the District and to combat climate change.